simp/simp-doc/docs/glossary.rst

    DAC
    Discretionary Access Control
-      A type of access control defined by the Trusted Computer System Evaluation Criteria[1] "as a means of restricting access to objects based on the identity of subjects and/or groups to which they belong.
+      A type of access control defined by the Trusted Computer System Evaluation Criteria "as a means of restricting access to objects based on the identity of subjects and/or groups to which they belong.
       The controls are discretionary in the sense that a subject with a certain access permission is capable of passing that permission (perhaps